Season 1, Episode 44

 Lorne Brown:

 Yeah, the infertility addiction cycle.
-So you feel that you’re enabling that sometimes by doing the genetic testing on these women that only have a few embryos so they don’t get the closure. ’cause I’ve shared on on past podcasts, I’ve only seen one regret that is shared when somebody’s done a donor egg cycle and it works is that they waited so long to meet this baby, right?
+So you feel that you’re enabling that sometimes by doing the genetic testing on these women that only have a few embryos so they don’t get the closure.
+Because I’ve shared on past podcasts, I’ve only seen one regret that is shared when somebody’s done a donor egg cycle and it works is that they waited so long to meet this baby, right?
 They wish they could have done this.
 They could have held this baby two years earlier.
 Right.
-There was very

 Shaun Tregoning:

-Large Scandinavian paper a little while back that was published on this exact, which was the largest evaluation of donating programs.
-And really they set out to answer the simple question, do people who to do donating cycles actually are they content with their decision afterwards?
+There was a very large Scandinavian paper a little while back that was published on this exact, which was the largest evaluation of donating programs.
+And really they set out to answer the simple question, do people who donate cycles actually are content with their decision afterwards?
 Yes or no to break it down?
 And really the data was staggering that this is exactly what emerged.
-The only regrets people have is that they didn’t do this sooner.
-It’s minuscule single point, point something numbers of people who really wish they had not done donating.
+The only regret people have is that they didn’t do this sooner.
+It’s a minuscule single point, pointing to the numbers of people who really wish they had not donated.
 Right.
 Vast majority of people were over the moon ecstatic with their decision to do it because again, everybody enters into this wanting to have a baby, wanting to parent and then they become obsessed with the need for their own gamuts to parent.
-And then when they lose that obsession and they actually have a baby and they realize that biology doesn’t define parenting and they are as pleased as anything with the outcome and the data is there because this is how people will ultimately feel.
-And that’s why I have a great deal of confidence to counsel people in the direction of Dollar Egg when they struggling with their own gummies rather than throwing down another 20, $30,000 on a cycle.
-We know, we know is unlikely to be successful.
+And then when they lose that obsession and they actually have a baby they realize that biology doesn’t define parenting and they are as pleased as anything with the outcome and the data is there because this is how people will ultimately feel.
+And that’s why I have a great deal of confidence to counsel people in the direction of Dollar Egg when they are struggling with their own gummies rather than throwing down another 20, $30,000 on a cycle.
+We know, we know it is unlikely to be successful.

 Lorne Brown:

-And as you shared, having the transfer gives them that closure so they don’t have to sit with, I should have could have and having doubt.
+And as you shared, having the transfer gives them that closure so they don’t have to sit with, I should have could have and have doubt.
 So they really feel

 Shaun Tregoning: